 Governmental Activities: Amount

-Instruction \$ 24,337
+Instruction \$ 21,498

-School Administration 17,320
+School Administration 9,391

-Operation of Plant 94,739
+Operation of Plant 120,941

-Total governmental activities depreciation expense \$ 136,396
+Total governmental activities depreciation expense \$ 151,830

-8. SCHOOL RESERVE FUND
+7. SCHOOL RESERVE FUND

-Per the management agreement between the School and the City of Kissimmee, the City will hold a school reserve fund in their bank account for (a) payment or prepayment of the City Debt, (b) the establishment of the reasonable reserves for the payment of the Facilities Use Fee, and (c) the establishment of the reasonable reserves for renewal and replacement of the School Facility.
-At June 30, 2017, the balance of the School reserve fund held by the City is \$1,043,476.
+Per the management agreement between the School and the City of Kissimmee, the City will hold a school reserve fund in its bank account for (a) payment or prepayment of the City Debt, (b) the establishment of the reasonable reserves for the payment of the Facilities Use Fee, and (c) the establishment of the reasonable reserves for renewal and replacement of the School Facility.
+There were no current year transfers by the School to the reserve fund held by the City.
+At June 30, 2019, the total balance of the School reserve fund held by the City is \$1,432,382.